Your browser does not support iframes.

 Sewn with our nearly indestructible ULA 210 Robic fabric, solid ripstop side pockets and a huge mesh front pocket, this pack will take the abuse of a 2500-mile hike and beg you for more.

-The Circuit utilizes a 1.2 oz carbon fiber and Delrin suspension hoop in conjunction with a dense internal foam frame to give excellent back panel support and maximum load control, weight transfer, and pack rigidity without limiting your range of movement.
+The Circuit utilizes a 1.2 oz carbon fiber and Delrin suspension hoop in conjunction with a dense internal foam frame and a single aluminum stay to give excellent back panel support and maximum load control, weight transfer, and pack rigidity without limiting your range of movement.
 The Circuit can also be ordered with a 12"18"adjustable harness system that works great for kids.
 In fact, the youngest person ever to hike all 2663 miles of the Pacific Crest trail was carrying a Kids Circuit.

 Hipbelt Sizing Made Simple

 For men, use the waist of your pants, and add 2 inches, and then go to the belt sizing section on the order page.
 For example, the waist of your pants is 36, add 2 to get 38.
 If you are on the edge of a size go up, so you would wear a large belt